GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Conceptual integrity is the most important consideration in system design.
-It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas.
+> ### A computer would deserve to be called intelligent if it could deceive a human into believing that it was human.
 >
-> ~ *Fred Brooks*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts